Dr Dan Cavedon-Taylor

 Philosophy of mind

-Aside from mental imagery, I also work on perception (including non-visual senses) and various mental health conditions.
+Aside from mental imagery, I also work on perception, including non-visual senses, and mental health conditions.
 Representative publications:

 - Must Depression be Irrational? – Synthese 2024.